RTX/CollecetDelugeSamples/README.md

 ### Run
 Open a terminal window
-Go to the folder you place your downloaded cellect executable
+Nevigate to the downloaded cellect executable location ....

+Run executable with the path to your deluge local SD copy

 MAC
 ```{r, engine='bash', count_lines}